Restaurant Operations Automation Software

 Stop Running Your Restaurant on Manual Effort

-Most restaurant operators spend more time chasing data and fixing process failures than running their business.
-Orders get missed at the pass.
-Inventory runs out mid-service.
-Staff schedules take half a day to sort.
-Suppliers send invoices that don't match what arrived.
 At RaftLabs, we fix the operational drag that costs restaurant groups revenue every single day.
-We've shipped automation for order management, inventory, staff scheduling, kitchen display integration, loyalty, and payroll — across QSRs, multi-site groups, and full-service restaurants.
+We've shipped automation for order management, inventory, staff scheduling, kitchen display integration, loyalty, and payroll, across QSRs, multi-site groups, and full-service restaurants.
 Each project starts with a fixed scope and a fixed price.
-Most builds ship in 10–12 weeks.

-• Order management and kitchen display automation — no missed tickets, no verbal relay
+• Order management and kitchen display automation, no missed tickets, no verbal relay

 • Inventory tracked in real time, with automated supplier reorder triggers